micmejia/bible-dump/AMPC/1 Chronicles/1 Chr 4.md

-The sons of Ezrah: Jether, Mered, Epher, and Jalon. [^a]These are the sons of Bithiah daughter of Pharaoh, whom Mered married: she bore Miriam, Shammai, and Ishbah the father of Eshtemoa.
+The sons of Ezrah: Jether, Mered, Epher, and Jalon.
+These are the sons of Bithiah daughter of Pharaoh, whom Mered married: she bore Miriam, Shammai, and Ishbah the father of Eshtemoa.